Is Digital Transformation Important to Corporate Legal Counsel?

 Digital transformation – the term is thrown about quite often these days.
 It may even seem like a no-brainer.
 After all, the world has gone digital already, by and large.
 Instead of wet-signed, paper-based contracts, and analog and manual processing, now cloud technology, artificial intelligence, and digital-based solutions ‘make the world go round.’
 So why would anyone think that a digital transformation isn’t unfolding before our very eyes?

 Okay, we get it in the business process context.
 But is digital transformation really important from the general counsel’s perspective?
 And, ultimately, will it have a huge impact on the legal sector as a whole?
+Businesses and economies do better when their transactions and worlds are digitized.

 Businesses around the world will forever be in the process of ‘going digital.’
 Where possible, important documents are created and kept in a digital format.
 Or, if they were analog (paper-based) to begin with, they are digitized for easier storage, retrieval, access, and use.
 As businesses become even more digital, pressures on legal teams and general counsels will only mount.